ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-3-3.md

-Chapter 3: Building a Collaborative Culture: Encouraging Open Dialogue and Feedback
+Encouraging Open Dialogue and Feedback
 ===================================================================================

 Building a collaborative culture is essential to effective teamwork.
 In this chapter, we'll explore techniques for encouraging open dialogue and feedback to promote collaboration.